Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ### 6.1.
 Correction of the ESC-Y escape sequence bug in STROUT function

 The STROUT function prints a string finished with a "$" character.
-There is an escape sequence that allows positioning cursor at any location in the screen, the sequence is: ESC (27) "Y" (89) x+32 y+32, where (x,y) is the desired character position.
+There is an escape sequence that allows positioning the cursor at any location on the screen, the sequence is: ESC (27) "Y" (89) x+32 y+32, where (x,y) is the desired character position.

-The bug appears when this escape sequence is used and either the x or the y coordinate are 4.
+The bug appears when this escape sequence is used and either the x or the y coordinate is 4.
 In this case, the third or fourth byte of the sequence becomes 36, which is the ASCII code of "$"; then MSX-DOS incorrectly assumes that this is the end of string mark and the string is truncated.

 This bug is corrected in Nextor, so the ESC-Y escape sequence can be safely used.

 ### 6.2.
 Changing the NEXTOR.SYS version number

-Some MSX-DOS command line applications are known to check the version number of MSXDOS2.SYS (NEXTOR.SYS in the case of Nextor) and refuse to work if this number is smaller than a certain value, typically 2.20.
-This is a problem since the current NEXTOR.SYS version number is 2.1.
+Some MSX-DOS command line applications are known to check the version number of MSXDOS2.SYS (NEXTOR.SYS in the case of Nextor) and refuse to work if this number doesn't meet certain expectations, for example being at least 2.20, or having 2 as the major version number.
+This can be a problem since the NEXTOR.SYS version number is 3.x in Nextor 3.

 As a workaround for this issue, starting at version 2.0 beta 2 the NEXTOR.SYS version number returned by the DOSVER function call is stored in RAM and can be changed easily.
 There is a command line tool, NSYSVER.COM, that allows to easily do this change (see the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ for more details) but if you want to do the change programmatically, here is the procedure: